nathen418/Unifi-Guest-WiFi-Voucher-Display/README.md

 # Credits
-This project is based on the [Unifi API Client](https://github.com/Art-of-WiFi/UniFi-API-client) by [Art of WiFi](https://github.com/Art-of-WiFi)
+This project is based on the [Unifi API Client](https://github.com/Art-of-WiFi/UniFi-API-client) by [Art of WiFi](https://github.com/Art-of-WiFi).
+It is also based on [Internal Error Page](https://github.com/nathen418/internal-error-page).

 # License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
 The UniFi API Client is licensed under the MIT License - see the [UAPI.LICENSE.md](UAPI.LICENSE.md) file for details.